chriscraws/dart-shader/README.md

-# expr
+# dart-shader

-Dart libarary for composing expressions that can be evaluated in Dart or compiled to SPIR-V.
+Dart libarary for creating shaders that can be evaluated in Dart or compiled to SPIR-V.